 In mice, scientists studied the brain cells typically impacted by Parkinson’s.
 They compared brain cells from mice with a common “on” form of MC1R with the brain cells of mice with the “off” version similar to the one for red hair/fair skin in humans.
 They first studied whether the gene affected brain cells.
 Then they exposed brain cells to toxins known to produce PD-like damage in the brain.
 Finally, they tested the effects of boosting the activity of the MC1R.

-- Mice with the gene variant for red hair produced less dopamine in their brains, leading to movement symptoms similar to PD.
+- Mice with the gene variant for red hair produced less A chemical messenger (neurotransmitter) that regulates movement and emotions. in their brains, leading to movement symptoms similar to PD.

 - In mice with the gene variant for red hair, the brain area affected by PD was more susceptible to toxins known to damage dopamine neurons.